vechiato/vechiato.github.io/content/post/Mastering Google Search.md

 1. **Site-Specific Searches**:

 	- Want results only from a particular website?
 Use `site:`.
 For example:
-        - `site:stackoverflow.com Python list comprehension` will show results only from Stack Overflow.
+        - `"site:stackoverflow.com Python list comprehension"` will show results only from Stack Overflow.

 2. **Exclude Words**:

 	- Use a minus sign `-` to exclude specific words.
 For example:
-        - `Python tutorials -Django` will exclude results related to Django.
+        - `"Python tutorials -Django"` will exclude results related to Django.

 3. **Search for File Types**:

 	- Looking for PDFs or presentations?
 Use `filetype:`.
 For example:
-        - `Python basics filetype:pdf` will find PDFs about Python basics.
+        - `"Python basics filetype:pdf"` will find PDFs about Python basics.

 4. **Wildcard Searches**:

 	- Use an asterisk `*` as a placeholder for missing words.
 For example:
-        - `how to * in Python` could return "how to loop in Python" or "how to debug in Python."
+        - `"how to * in Python"` could return "how to loop in Python" or "how to debug in Python."

 ---